GunnerForever/CSCI-1951Z-Final-Project/README.md

 # CSCI-1951Z-Final-Project

-### This is the repository that contains code and datasets used in the final project of CSCI 1951Z class. <br>
+### This is the repository that contains code and datasets used in the final project of CSCI 1951Z. <br>
 ### The repository has the following structure:

 **Directories**